NikhilM98/sugarizer-school-portal-chart/README.md

 ## Environment Setup (Manual Setup)
 If you don't have a cluster environment set-up, you can follow these steps to set-up a working environment.

-### Install MongoDB-Replicaset
+### Install MongoDB Replicaset
-You can install MongoDB-Replicaset using [MongoDB-Replicaset](https://github.com/helm/charts/tree/master/stable/mongodb-replicaset) Helm Chart.
+You can install MongoDB Replicaset using [MongoDB Helm Chart](https://github.com/bitnami/charts/tree/master/bitnami/mongodb) packaged by Bitnami.
-MongoDB-Replicaset can be installed by following these commands:
+The chart can be installed by following these commands:
 ```bash
 # Add Chart Repository
 helm repo add bitnami https://charts.bitnami.com/bitnami